Lebari/Scripters/backend/README.md

 # Scripters Auction Backend

 ### To get started:
-Clone the project and open a terminal session /CLI in the backend directory.
+Clone the project and open a terminal or CLI session in the backend directory.

 Install